google/santa/README.md

 Santa is not yet a 1.0 and we have some known issues to be aware of:

-* Potential race-condition: we currently have a single TODO in the kext code to investigate a potential race condition where a binary is executed and then very quickly modified between the kext getting the SHA-1 and the decision being made.

 * Kext communication security: the kext will only accept a connection from a single client at a time and said client must be running as root.
-We haven't yet found a good way to ensure the kext only accepts connections from a valid client, short of hardcoding the SHA-1 in the kext.
-This shouldn't present a huge problem as the daemon is loaded on boot-up by launchd, so any later attempts to connect will be blocked.
+We haven't yet found a good way to ensure the kext only accepts connections from a valid client.

 * Database protection: the SQLite database is installed with permissions so that only the root user can read/write it.
 We're considering approaches to secure